sci-dev-git/libautomusic/README.md

 * opencv (at least 3.0)

-The start the terminal and type:
+Then start the terminal and type:

     mkdir build && cd build
     ../configure
     make all
     make install

-You will get an executable program in the prefix directory you specificed named 'libautomusic'.
+You will get an executable program named 'libautomusic' in the prefix directory you specificed.
 The following command is to start our first composition by giving a picture.

     ./libautomusic your_image_file_here.jpg